Performance Dashboard – 2023/24 Outturn

 • Status: Amber

-• Commentary: Performance is close to the target level (362kg against a target of 360kg).
+• Commentary: Performance at Q3 2023/24 (the latest available data) was close to the target level (362kg against a target of 360kg).
 Performance is expected to continue to improve as we work with residents to expand services such as the roll out of food waste to communal properties in Mole Valley and the dry mixed recycling improvement project.

 Number of missed bins per 100,000 collections